lomholdt/bads-2015/README.md

-# bads-2015
+# Algorithms and Data Structures (Spring 2015)
-Assignments for the course Algorithms and Data Structures (Spring 2015) at ITU
+Assignments for the course Algorithms and Data Structures (Spring 2015) at ITU.